ursi/flake-utils/README.md

 This project has numbered branches which you can use in your flake URLs, the number will be bumped up whenever there is a breaking change, so you should aways be safe to upgrade if you don't change that number.

-## default-systems
+## for-default-systems

-`default-systems` is just `for-systems` (defined below) with the list of systems supported by nixpkgs and built by hydra passed as the first argument.
+`for-default-systems` is just `for-systems` (defined below) with the list of systems supported by nixpkgs and built by hydra passed as the first argument.

 ## for-systems